 - appetite suppressants

-The vagus nerve connects the brain to the heart, and stimulating it can help to calm palpitations.
-A person can do so by:
+The vagus nerve connects the brain to the heart, and stimulating it can calm palpitations.
+An individual can stimulate the vague nerve by:

-- holding the breath and pushing down, as if making a bowel movement
+- holding the breath and pushing down, as though having a bowel movement

 - placing ice or a cold, damp towel on the face for a few seconds